The Labour Party’s Growth and Skills Levy plans to give businesses more flexibility in how they spend funds to train and upskill their workforce.

 In its current form, the Apprenticeship Levy is a tax on UK employers, with funds exclusively earmarked for apprenticeships training.
 Labour’s goal is to broaden its use – creating more opportunities for adults in the UK to gain new skills.

-There’s still a lot we don’t know about the Growth and Skills Levy.
+There’s still a lot we don’t know about the future of the Growth and Skills Levy.
 But, to help employers unpack what a reformed Levy could mean for their business, here’s what we know so far:

 What we know about the Growth and Skills Levy

 The intention of the reform is not to reduce the number of apprenticeships, but to increase flexibility.
-The new Levy would allow businesses to spend some of their Levy contributions on non-apprenticeship training, with a portion still reserved for apprenticeships.
+Eventually, the new Levy could allow businesses to spend some of their Levy contributions on non-apprenticeship training, with a portion still reserved for apprenticeships.

 What is Skills England?